dotnet/performance/docs/benchmarkdotnet.md

 ## Disassembly

 If you want to disassemble the benchmarked code, you need to use the [Disassembly Diagnoser](http://adamsitnik.com/Disassembly-Diagnoser/).
-It allows to disassemble `asm/C#/IL` in recursive way on Windows for .NET and .NET Core (all Jits) and `asm` for Mono on any OS.
+It allows disassembling `asm/C#/IL` in recursive way on Windows for .NET and .NET Core (all Jits) and `asm` for Mono on any OS.

 You can do that by passing `--disassm` to the app or by using `[DisassemblyDiagnoser(printAsm: true, printSource: true)]` attribute or by adding it to your config with `config.With(DisassemblyDiagnoser.Create(new DisassemblyDiagnoserConfig(printAsm: true, recursiveDepth: 1))`.